rogerbf/tor-spawn/README.md

 # tor-spawn

 Spawn a instance of tor.
+Returns a promise that on successful execution resolves with a instance of tor.

 ## usage